contextgeneric/cgp-patterns/content/component-macros.md

 Perhaps one day, there might be an equivalent of C++ to replace CGP-on-Rust.
 Or perhaps more ideally, the core constructs of CGP would one day directly supported as a core language feature in Rust.
-But until that happens, the `cgp` crate serves as a preview of how context-generic programming can be done in Rust, and how it can help build better Rust applications.
+But until that happens, the `cgp` crate serves as an experimental ground on how context-generic programming can be done in Rust, and how it can help build better Rust applications.

 In the chapters that follow, we will make heavy use of `cgp` and its